briandenicola/eShopOnAKS/docs/monitoring.md

 <img src="../.assets/grafana-network.png" width="1024px" />
 <p align="right">(<a href="#monitoring">back to top</a>)</p>

-# Application Logs - Application Insights
+# Example Application Logs - Application Insights
+> The following are just a sample of how Application Insights can be used to monitor the eShop application.
 ## Logging
 <img src="../.assets/appinsights-logging.png" width="1024px" />